doc-pixel-music/Thereminou/README.md

 ```

 Load the program on your board.
-If your board is corectly set-up and connected to your network, you'll see in the monitor the IP adress.
-Use it to configure RTPmidi in order to receive MIDI message on your computer.
+If your board is correctly set-up and connected to your network, you'll see on the monitor the IP address.
+Use it to configure RTPmidi in order to receive MIDI messages on your computer.

 ## To go further
-Thereminou could also send Midi message directly via USB (if your board support it natively, like Arduino Leonardo or Teensy ).
+Thereminou could also send Midi message directly via USB (if your board supports it natively, like Arduino Leonardo or Teensy ).
 Check your board here : [MIDI over USB board](https://tttapa.github.io/Control-Surface-doc/Doxygen/d8/d4a/md_pages_MIDI-over-USB.html).
 Otherwise you can use Hairless to get your MIDI message via serial : [Hairless MIDI Bridge](https://projectgus.github.io/hairless-midiserial/)